France against New Zealand still offers all that is holy in rugby union

 New Zealand forward on handling the emotion of losing a sibling at a young age and Jonah Lomu’s career impact

 For years the names barely changed.
-Between them Sam Whitelock and Brodie Retallick played 262 Test matches for New Zealand, breaking the record for the most-capped second row pairing in international rugby.
+Between them Sam Whitelock and Brodie Retallick played 262 Tests for New Zealand, breaking the record for the most capped second-row pairing in international rugby.
 By the end they made Stonehenge feel like a temporary art installation and their departures removed the twin pillars upon which the best modern All Black sides were built.

 Continue reading...